AcademySoftwareFoundation/OpenTimelineIO/GOVERNANCE.md

 The OpenTimelineIO project grows and thrives from assistance from Contributors.
-Contributors include anyone in the community that submits code, documentation, or other technical artifacts to the project.
-However, such contributions must be approved by a project Committer before they become a part of the project.
+Contributors include anyone in the community that submits code, documentation, or other artifacts to the project.
+Such contributions must be approved by a project Committer before they become a part of the project.

 Anyone can be a Contributor.
 You need no formal approval from the